| BUYERS GUIDE

 Off-road the front and rear cylinders are out of phase as the front and rear wheels rise and fall, so the anti-sway bars are deactivated, allowing unrestricted suspension movement and maximum wheel travel.
 The additional wheel travel allowed by KDSS was clearly felt off-road, as was the absence of anti-sway bar bump reaction on slow, rutted tracks.
 On-road the 200 Series test vehicles sat very flat through high-speed sweepers.

 Crawl Control is a Toyota exclusive that was fitted to the petrol models only in 2007, but was made standard on all 200s from September 2009.
-All post-2009 200s came with a rear-view camera, audio controls on the steering wheel, a 12-Volt rear accessory socket, 3.5mm audio input jack and a USB port and auxiliary input.
+Post-2009 200s came with a rear-view camera, audio controls on the steering wheel, a 12-Volt rear accessory socket, 3.5mm audio input jack and a USB port and auxiliary input.

 Crawl Control is designed to reduce the likelihood of driver error in steep up and down hill situations.
 With Crawl Control engaged the vehicle climbs and descends at one of three selectable speeds, without the need for the driver to touch the accelerator or the brake pedals.